 Like upcycled plastic, the alternative leather plays a key role in the company’s sustainability shift; it released plant leather in its Stan Smith Stella McCartney collaboration in 2018.
 The newest version of Adidas’ iconic Stan Smith sneakers is also made from mushroom leather.

-The livestock industry is a leading cause of climate change.
+The livestock industry, of which leather is a significant part, is a leading cause of climate change.
 United Nations’ Food and Agriculture Organization estimates put it at 14.5 percent of total emissions, but other sources suggest it could be much higher—as much as 51 percent.

 Leather tanning is also one of the most toxic industries, according to a number of studies.
 It produces acids, natrium, and ammonium salts from the chrome used in the tanning process.
 This has been linked to increased risks of developing certain types of cancer.